-S(o)uper Bowl Food Drive 2025: February 6-9
+S(o)uper Bowl Food Drive 2026: February 5-6

 This event, beginning the Thursday before the Super Bowl and culminating on Super Bowl Sunday, is a fun competition between local neighborhoods to collect as much food as they can to restock local pantries at a time when shelves are depleted after the winter holidays.
 Each participating neighborhood needs a Captain who can publicize the event and establish a neighborhood collection spot.
 Items must be counted and delivered to the designated food pantry on Super Bowl Sunday.
-Winners are announced the following week.
+Winners are announced the following weeks.
 Make sure your neighborhood is represented!

 If you’ll be leading the collection, here’s what you’ll do: